thk123/se4be-website/index.md

 Using CI is a cheap and easy way to _increase the reliability of your software_.
 Every change to the code is checked automatically, freeing experts up from testing changes by hand and to focus on their expertise.
 It helps developers work together, without breaking each others work.

 This seminar will cover setting up a basic continuous integration system, and go into details of what a good CI system should do.

+[Get in touch](mailto:hi@tkiley.co.uk) today to learn how to get your CI system up and running.

 #### Seminar Syllabus